Dear PCEE Division Members,

 NEW ANNOUNCEMENTS

-Needed: NSF ITEST Panelists: The Innovative Technology Experiences for Students and Teachers program of the National Science Foundation is conducting pre-college engineering education panel on September 22-23, 2016.
+Needed: NSF ITEST Panelists: The Innovative Technology Experiences for Students and Teachers program of the National Science Foundation is conducting a pre-college engineering education panel on September 22-23, 2016.
 We seek the recommendations and expertise of K-12 practitioners, engineering education researchers and individuals with learning sciences and assessment expertise.
 If you are available and would like to participate as a reviewer, along with your reply in the table below, please attach a copy of your CV (no more than 2 pages) and a 3-5 sentence statement describing your current experience/expertise as a researcher and educator in the field of engineering education.
 In addition, please indicate any institutions, organizations, or potential principal investigators for which you may have a conflict of interest.
 Critical Information Regarding Conflicts of Interest, Duties to Be Performed and Compensation

-• Please note that if you submitted a proposal in this round as a PI, co-PI, or have any direct involvement in a proposal, you have a conflict of interest and are not eligible to serve on a panel.
+- Please note that if you submitted a proposal in this round as a PI, co-PI, or have any direct involvement in a proposal, you have a conflict of interest and are not eligible to serve on a panel.

-• If selected as a panel reviewer, your primary responsibilities would include reading and commenting on proposals assigned to your panel and writing about 8-10 proposal reviews.
+- If selected as a panel reviewer, your primary responsibilities would include reading and commenting on proposals assigned to your panel and writing about 8-10 proposal reviews.
 Access to the proposals is generally granted 3-4 weeks prior to the panel meeting.

-• Panelists have the option of either traveling to NSF and participating in person, or participating virtually from your home or office using an NSF online teleconferencing system compatible with both MAC and PC-based systems.
+- Panelists have the option of either traveling to NSF and participating in person, or participating virtually from your home or office using an NSF online teleconferencing system compatible with both MAC and PC-based systems.
 Panelists who travel from a distance and incur hotel and meal expenses will be compensated at the NSF flat rate of $480 per day + $280 for each travel day.
 Travel and ground transportation are also covered, with a few unique exceptions.
 Local panelists will be compensated at a rate of $280 for each panel day; virtual panelists are compensated at a rate of $200 per panel day.

-• The panel approval process generally takes a few weeks.
+- The panel approval process generally takes a few weeks.
 Pending NSF approval, you will receive an official Panel Confirmation Letter no later than September 6th, 2016.

-• Please indicate your availability below and send your response, along with your 2-page CV and 3-5 sentence statement of expertise to Joan Walker at jowalker@nsf.gov
+- Please indicate your availability below and send your response, along with your 2-page CV and 3-5 sentence statement of expertise to Joan Walker at jowalker@nsf.gov

 Your Availability–Response Requested– Please mark with “X” and return to Joan Walker as soon as possible: